 For some of the products, Bank provides its depositors and borrowers an option to terminate the deposit/loan pre-maturely.
-These products may or may not provide for a penalty for premature termination.
-In case of pre-mature terminations, the Bank faces a risk of re-pricing of the assets/liabilities at the current rates and the resultant impact on the NII (adjusted for the penalty), over and above the impact as estimated through EAR.
+These products may or may not provide for a penalty for pre-mature termination.
+In case of pre-mature terminations, the Bank faces a risk of re-pricing of the assets/liabilities at the current rates and the resultant impact on the NII (adjusted for the penalty).
+The Bank carries out behavioural studies for estimation of pre-mature termination of wholesale term deposits, retail term deposits, wholesale term loans and retail loans and applies the same while computing the interest rate sensitivity statement and EaR.

-DoE: Change in the interest rates also have a long-term impact on the market value of equity of the Bank, as the economic value of the Bank's assets, liabilities and offbalance sheet positions is impacted.
-Duration is a measure of interest rate sensitivity of assets, liabilities and also equity.
+- DoE: Change in the interest rates also have a long-term impact on the market value of equity of the Bank, as the economic value of the Bank's assets, liabilities and off-balance sheet positions is impacted.
+DoE is a measure of interest rate sensitivity of assets, liabilities and also equity.
 It may be defined as the percentage change in the market value of an asset or liability (or equity) for a given change in interest rates.
-Thus DoE is a measure of change in the market value of equity of a firm due to the identified change in the interest rates.
-The Bank uses DoE as a part of framework to manage IRRBB for its domestic and overseas operations and DoE is computed for the overall Bank and banking book separately.
+Thus, DoE is a measure of change in the market value of equity of a firm due to the identified change in the interest rates.
+The Bank uses DoE as a part of framework to manage IRRBB for its domestic and overseas operations and DoE is computed for the overall Bank and banking book, separately.
 The ALM Policy stipulates a limit on the overall DoE of the Bank and the banking book separately in order to monitor and manage IRRBB.
-The utilisation against these limits is computed for appropriate interest rate movements and monitored periodically.

-Stress test for basis risk: The assets and liabilities on the balance sheet are priced based on multiple benchmarks and when interest rates fluctuate, all these different yield curves may not necessarily move in tandem exposing the balance sheet to basis risk.
+The utilisation against these limits is computed for appropriate interest rate movements and monitored periodically. - Stress test for basis risk: The assets and liabilities on the balance sheet are priced based on multiple benchmarks and when interest rates fluctuate, all these different yield curves may not necessarily move in tandem exposing the balance sheet to basis risk.
 Therefore, over and above the EaR, the Bank measures the impact of differential movement in interest rates across benchmark curves.
-For the domestic operations various scenarios of interest rate movements (across various benchmark yield curves) are identified and the worst-case impact is measured as a percentage of the aggregate of Tier-1 and Tier-2 capital.
+For the domestic operations, various scenarios of interest rate movements (across various benchmark yield curves) are identified and the worst-case impact is measured as a percentage of the aggregate of Tier-1 and Tier-2 capital.
 These scenarios take into account the magnitude as well as the timing of various interest rate movements (across various benchmark curves such as wholesale and retail deposit rates, benchmark lending rates, GOI Sec, CDs and corporate bonds benchmark).
 Currently, the scenarios provide for differential movements in each yield curve but the movement in each curve is assumed to be parallel.
-Further, for the overseas operations of the Bank, assets and liabilities are primarily linked to LIBOR and the basis risk is computed for a parallel shift in LIBOR as well as the spread over LIBOR.
-The basis risk for the overall Bank is a summation of the basis risk arising from domestic and overseas operations.
+Further, for the domestic foreign currency operationsand overseas operations of the Bank, assets and liabilities are primarily linked to LIBOR and the basis risk is computed for a parallel shift in LIBOR as well as the spread over LIBOR.
+The basis risk for the overall Bank is a summation of the basis risk arising from domestic rupee and overseas (including domestic foreign currency) operations.